cujojs/wire/docs/components.md

 1. `module` - loads a module (AMD or CommonJS, depending on your environment)
 2. `create` - creates objects using a constructor function, regular function, or by using Object.create.
 3. `compose` - composes functions using a declarative syntax
+4. `partial` - creates a partial function application with the supplied arguments
-4. `literal` - wire will not parse the right-hand side, but rather use it verbatim as a component
+5. `literal` - wire will not parse the right-hand side, but rather use it verbatim as a component
-5. `wire` - recursively invokes wire on another wire spec
+6. `wire` - recursively invokes wire on another wire spec

 ## Using factories